ScriptBasic/WinPBX/docs/COM Procedures.md

 #### Remarks

 This method should be called for every new copy of a pointer to an interface on an object.
-For example, if you are passing a copy of a pointer back from a method, you must call **AddRef** on that pointer.
-You must also call **AddRef** on a pointer before passing it as an in-out parameter to a method; the method will call **IUnknown_Release** before copying the out-value on top of it.
+For example, if you are passing a copy of a pointer back from a method, you must call **AfxSafeAddRef** on that pointer.
+You must also call **AfxSafeAddRef** on a pointer before passing it as an in-out parameter to a method; the method will call **IUnknown_Release** before copying the out-value on top of it.

 Objects use a reference counting mechanism to ensure that the lifetime of the object includes the lifetime of references to it.
 You use AddRef to stabilize a copy of an interface pointer.
 It can also be called when the life of a cloned pointer must extend beyond the lifetime of the original pointer.
 The cloned pointer must be released by calling **AfxSafeRelease**.